ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-3.md

 function from the Arm C Language Extensions (ACLE) called `__arm_mte_get_tag`.

 `__arm_mte_get_tag` takes a pointer to an address.
 This pointer can have any logical tag.
-From the location it's pointed to, it reads the allocaton tag, stores it back into the pointer value you gave to it and overwrites the existing logical tag.
+From the location it's pointed to, it reads the allocation tag, stores it back into the pointer value you gave to it and overwrites the existing logical tag.

 This corrects the pointer so that it always has the correct logical tag